drand/website/docs/blog/2023-05-26-tlock-security-assessment.md

 - `timevault`, our web demo for timelock encryption, which is available at [https://timevault.drand.love/](https://timevault.drand.love/).
 - Their critical security dependencies.

-The audit primarily focused on code security, protocol security and ensuring our implementations matched our paper.
+The audit primarily focused on code security, protocol security and ensuring our implementations matched our [tlock paper](https://eprint.iacr.org/2023/189).

 ## Audit Findings